 - Secure the ladder in place

-In general, when using a portable ladder be sure it is clean and well maintained.
+When using any portable ladder be sure it is clean and well maintained.
 Maintain three points of contact when ascending or descending and never over reach to either side.
 Try to keep the belt buckle area within the uprights.
 Never use a ladder that is damaged or unsafe.
 Ladders should be inspected regularly.